 Chief Technology Officer (CTO)

 After many years of quality work, you may be able to get a job as a CTO.
 This is a position that oversees all the tech needs of an organisation.
 From research and design to implementation, the CTO has a lot of important work to do.
 It may seem like a CTO position is either very far in the future or not a possibility, but with the right education and quality work experience, the CTO position could be yours for the taking.

-The average pay for a software engineer in New Zealand is a little over NZ$106k per year.
-This is a great median salary, made even better by the fact that junior software engineers in New Zealand start out at an average salary between NZ$50-80k per year.
+The average pay for a software engineer in Australia is a little over AU$79k per year.
+This is a great median salary, made even better by the fact that the lower 10% of software engineers in Australia make AU$58k per year.